FakeThird/pokeemerald-arceus-cup/INSTALL.md

 Install instructions for each supported operating system can be found in their respective directories under `docs/install/`.
 Lines to those can be found under each heading.
 This file only contains a short introduction to each supported system.
-If you run into trouble, ask for help on Discord (see [README.md](README.md)).

-After completing the install instructions for your OS, proceed to [Building pokeemerald-expansion](#building-pokeemerald-expansion).
+After completing the install instructions for your OS, proceed to [Building pokeemerald-arceus-cup](#building-pokeemerald-arceus-cup).

 ## Windows
 **Windows needs one of the systems to build the project**